Co-Intelligence Logo The Co-Intelligence Institute

 Co-Intelligent Practices, Approaches, Processes and Organizations

-Tom Atlee's 2001 list of approaches to facilitating co-intelligence
+Tom Atlee's original list of over 30 approaches to facilitate co-intelligence

 "Designing Multi-Process Public Participation Programs"

 A number of approaches to integrating multiple processes together into coherent community programs.
-Processes mentioned in this article are described in more detail on "Co-Intelligent Practices, Approaches, Processes and Organizations" which contains over 30 processes.
+Processes mentioned in this article are described briefly on "Approaches to Community Engagement and the Generation of Community Wisdom" which contains about 50 processes.

 "Ideas for Community Consultation" by Dr. Lyn Carson and Dr. Katharine Gelber